-Mauritius officially the Republic of Mauritius is an island nation in the Indian Ocean about 2,000 kilometers off the southeast coast of the African continent.
+Mauritius is an island nation in the Indian Ocean about 2,000 kilometers off the southeast coast of the African continent.
 The area of the country is 2,040 square kilometers.

 The capital and largest city Port Louis is located on the main island of Mauritius.